filip194/fitbit-connect/README.md

 Token is then saved into selected database alongside user Fitbit ID and can be used later to get user activities.
 Now, if you login as ADMIN, you can get user activity data from Fitbit for specific user.

+### Starting application

+To start the application you will need to go into application.properties in application module and provide _fitbit.client.id_ and _fitbit.client.secret_, which you will obtain while registering new app on Fitbit Dev.

 ### Documentation

 Documentation is automatically generated from integration tests, mostly by implementing code snippets created while running integration tests.
 This is achieved by using REST Assured and Asciidoctor.
-API documentation available at: http://localhost:9090/docs/doc_index.html.
+API documentation available at e.g.: http://localhost:9090/docs/doc_index.html.

 For now, docs are manually pasted into static resources.